handleRequestAppExit method

 To create a local project with this code sample, run:

-flutter create --sample=binding.ServicesBinding.handleRequestAppExit.1 mysample
+flutter create --sample=services.ServicesBinding.handleRequestAppExit.1 mysample

 import 'dart:ui';